darshanmarathe/xcmd/README.md

 # Commands for Git (Making you lazy...)
 ## checkin
-checkin replacees git add .  / git commit  / git push so now in case of fire checkin
+checkin replaces [git add .  / git commit -m "your comment here" / git push] so now in case of fire checkin

     - checkin
     - checkin "your comment here"

 ## branch
-Quickly check which branch you are on replaces git branch
+Quickly check which branch you are on replaces [git branch]

     - branch
     - branch a (list all branches)

 ## status
-Quickly check what is the status of current branch you are on, replaces git status
+Quickly check what is the status of current branch you are on, replaces [git status]

     - status